mattwilliamson13/isdrfall2023/content/example/06-example.markdown

   st_buffer(., 50000)
 ```

-# Step 6: Crop all of the rasters to the extent of your buffered PA dataset
+## Crop all of the rasters to the extent of your buffered PA dataset
 Before you start doing a bunch of raster processing you'll want to get rid of the parts you don't need.
 Do that here.
 Remember you'll want all of your rasters to have the same CRS.
 We won't do that here (but you probably know how to do it)

 ```r